logo

 a.
 CAREER

-• In 1966, two years before the team relocated from Kansas City to Oakland, the A's selected Jackson with the second overall pick in the second MLB Draft.
-Catcher Steven Chilcott was selected by the Mets with the first overall pick in that year's draft; he was one of only four No. 1 picks who failed to reach the Major Leagues.
-Jackson, on the other hand, is most likely the best No. 2 overall selection in Draft history.
+• In 1966, two years before their relocation from Kansas City to Oakland, the A's selected Jackson with the second overall pick in the second MLB Draft.
+Catcher Steven Chilcott of the Mets had been chosen first overall but failed to reach Major League baseball; by contrast, Jackson is probably one of the most excellent No. 2 overall selections ever taken at Draft time.

-• Less than three years after being selected, Jackson made his big league debut, launching an incredible 37 home runs in 91 games prior to the 1969 All-Star Game.
-After more than 50 years, that total is still the AL record (tied with Chris Davis, 2013) for the most home runs before the All-Star break.
-It is two short of Barry Bonds' AL/NL record 39 first-half home runs set during his all-time record 73-homer campaign in 2001.
-In addition to hitting 37 first-half home runs for the Cardinals, Mark McGwire also hit 70 in 1998.
+• Jackson quickly made an impactful debut as an MLB hitter, hitting 37 homers in 91 games before being named to the All-Star Game for 1969.
+After over 50 years, that total remains the AL record (tied with Chris Davis, 2013) for the most home runs before the All-Star break.
+It is two short of Barry Bonds' AL/NL record of 39 first-half home runs set during his record 73-homer campaign in 2001.
+Mark McGwire not only hit 37 first-half homers for the Cardinals in 1998, but he also amassed 70 in total!

-• The 1969 season was the first of Jackson's 16 seasons in which he hit at least 20 home runs, a total that still ties him for the sixth-most 20-homer seasons in AL/NL history with Eddie Murray, Alex Rodriguez, Babe Ruth, Jim Thome, and Ted Williams.
-Hank Aaron (20), Barry Bonds (19), Willie Mays (17), Albert Pujols (17), and Frank Robinson are the only legends with more (17).
+• Jackson began hitting 20+ home runs for 16 consecutive seasons beginning in 1969, an achievement which places him among Eddie Murray, Alex Rodriguez, Babe Ruth, Jim Thome and Ted Williams in the sixth most 20-homer seasons in AL/NL history.
+Hank Aaron (20), Barry Bonds (19), Willie Mays (17), Albert Pujols (17) and Frank Robinson are the only legends with more (17 homers each).

-• The second All-Star Game Jackson played in was the one he will be remembered for the most.
-He hit what is arguably the most famous home run in All-Star Game history off the light tower atop the right-field grandstand at Tiger Stadium while filling in for teammate Vida Blue at the plate in the third inning against Pirates pitcher Dock Ellis.
+• Jackson will most be remembered for the second All-Star Game he participated in.
+He hit arguably the most famous home run in All-Star Game history off the light tower atop the right-field grandstand at Tiger Stadium while filling in for teammate Vida Blue at the plate in the third inning against Pirates pitcher Dock Ellis.

 • Although it would be his final season in Oakland as Finley destroyed the A's dynasty, Jackson won the second of his four career home run titles in 1975.